AbdeltwabMF/queueing-modelsim/README.md

 E represents the maximum number of customers in total Common options for A and B are:

-M for a Poisson arrival distribution (exponential interarrival distribution) or a exponential service time distribution D for a deterministic or constant value
+M for a Poisson arrival distribution (exponential inter-arrival distribution) or a exponential service time distribution D for a deterministic or constant value
 G for a general distribution (but with a known mean and variance) If D and E are not specified then it is assumed that they are infinite.